YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When language is weak, the plan can look clear on paper but remain vague in reality.
 A number such as 3,000 grafts may be repeated several times, but you may still not understand why that number fits your donor area, whether the crown is being delayed, whether future hair loss is expected, or whether the hairline is being kept age appropriate.
 If you are comparing hair transplant packages in Turkey, the package details matter much less than whether the medical plan has been explained in a language you can actually use.

-In my view, communication quality is part of surgical quality.
+For me, communication quality is part of surgical quality.
 If you cannot ask a difficult question and receive a precise answer, the clinic has not yet earned trust.

 Before you agree to surgery, translation must cover more than arrival instructions.
 It needs to explain the diagnosis, donor estimate, recipient area plan, hairline design, graft range, anesthesia plan, medical risks, medicines to stop or continue, recovery instructions, and what happens if the examination in person changes the plan.